damiano/pan2020-rmit/README.md

 Then you are ready for the reproduction of our PAN2020 submission.

 note: if you only want to use our software you can switch the branch to software, where you can use our software directly after you have done the installation
+note: your computer should support cuda cudnn, if you haven't install cuda or cudnn, go to the following links:

 ## Installation